12 Laws and Principles to Aid You in Your Design

 Other Universal Design Principles Worth Considering

-You might want to consider the important concepts explained by Proximity of Related Objects, Feedback, Equitable Use and the Law of Physical Effort.
+You might want to consider the important concepts explained by Proximity of Related Objects, Feedback and the Law of Physical Effort.
 There may be ways in which these principles can also play a role in how you structure your design process.

 Understanding that "There is one mind common to all individual men" (R.W.
 Emerson) means that the more you understand human nature and what moves us to respond positively, the more you can create an environment for success and satisfaction.